wtbarnes/ebtelPlusPlus/joss/paper.md

 # Statement of Need

 EBTEL consists of a set of ordinary differential equations that model the time-dependent behavior of the relevant thermodynamic quantities spatially-averaged over a coronal loop.
-To approximate mass transport within a coronal loop, EBTEL equates an enthalpy flux with a balance between the heat flux out of the corona and the energy lost due to radiation in the transition region (TR), the thin layer of the solar atmosphere just below the corona.
+To approximate mass transport within a coronal loop, EBTEL equates an enthalpy flux with a balance between the heat flux out of the corona and the energy lost due to radiation in the transition region (TR), the thin layer of the solar atmosphere that connects the corona with the denser chromosphere below.
 If TR radiation cannot balance the downward heat flux, this drives an upflow of material into the corona and if the TR is radiating away more energy than the coronal heat flux can supply this drives a downflow.
 This approximation is valid for short loops and bulk velocities below the local sound speed [@klimchuk_highly_2008].